5 Tips for When Your Newborn Meets Friends and Family

 One easy way to make sure you and your baby stay relaxed is by setting parameters for the visit ahead of time.
 If someone is coming over to your house, ask them to come for a specific amount of time like dinner, a walk, or an afternoon nap.
 Be straightforward with your communication, and don’t be afraid to say, “We are going to get ready for bed.
 Thanks for coming over and bringing us dinner.
 Please don’t forget your dish!”
 If you are traveling, you can also say when you have to leave by or make it clear what times you will be visiting.
 If you are staying with a family member or friend, you can also say you are going to bed (or put baby to bed and slip away, too).

-The holidays with your new baby are a great time to make memories and see people we haven’t seen in a long time.
-But, the memories are even sweeter when we are as relaxed and healthy as possible.
+Your new baby meeting friends and family members is such a great time to make memories.
+The memories are even sweeter when we are as relaxed and healthy as possible.